maslina524/corefetch/README.md

 Fully written in pure Rust with the `#![no_std]` attribute and no third-party dependencies.
 Created in accordance with [clippy](https://github.com/rust-lang/rust-clippy) lints.

-Currently being developed only for Windows, with Linux support planned for the future.
+Currently being developed only for Linux and Windows.

 ## Install